 You must disassemble your bicycle before packing.

-- Clean your bicycle with a soft rag.
+Clean your bicycle with a soft rag

-- Remove both pedals with the help of a pedal wrench.
+Remove both pedals with the help of a pedal wrench.
 Wrap both pedals in packing paper and place in a medium moving box.
 Designate this box for all of your small-disassembled parts.

 and its seat-post and set aside as one unit.
 Remove any accessory equipment your bike might have.
 Remove it, wrap each part separately, and place in its original package.
 If you do not have the original package, place in the designated parts box.

 reattach the nut and wrap the entire unit in bubble wrap.
 Do not take out the cable as it will be much more difficult to re-adjust the brakes later on.

-- Remove the handlebars and stem as one unit.
+Remove the handlebars and stem as one unit

 Rest on the floor to be packed.

-- Remove the front wheel, set it aside, and secure the fork protection block in place.
+Remove the front wheel, set it aside, and secure the fork protection block in place.
 Deflate the tires half way so that they are not at maximum pressure during transport.

 as it is a very delicate part and can get easily damaged.
 First, shift the bike chain into the smallest chain-ring and the largest rear cog, and then wrap it in bubble wrap and secure with moving tape or zip ties.

 and secure them either with zip ties or packing tape.
 This will prevent the metal surfaces from scratches while in transport.

 pedal ends up between the wheel spokes without touching them.
 With a handful of zip ties, secure the wheel to the bicycle frame.
 The idea is to attach the front wheel to the bicycle frame.

 using bubble wrap and zip ties.
 It is of great importance that you do not twist or bend any wires.